fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
+  - Check multiple resize when opening dialogs
   - Further textField improvements
     - Create numeric wrapper that allows increasing/decreasing with mouse
-    - Cmd + arrow should select all
-  - Refactor radio (activeStyle thing)
-  - Does having Cursor in style make sense?
   - Make sure WidgetTask/Node association is preserved if node location in tree changes
-  - Use new mousePress flags in scroll (instead of custom attributes)
-  - Add flag in Single to handle Cursor (for inputField)
-    - Or maybe do as in Radio
-  - Check multiple resize when opening dialogs
   - ZStack should set _weIsTopLayer based on used space
   - Listview is not properly changing styles
     - Label needs to rebuild its glyphs if style/renderArea changes